-Which brings me to: this guide will contain a lot of lies to children; that is, some of what I say will be a simplification, and though I'll add some caveats and detail later, I want to try to keep things simple early on.
+Before we start, there are a couple of things to note.
+First, some of what I say will be a simplification, and though I'll add some caveats and detail later, I want to try to keep things simple early on.

-We'll be discussing bitmap formats below (broadly speaking, things like JPEG, PNG, GIF and PSD) because they're the tricky ones when talking about image size: they contain a finite amount of detail.
+Second, we'll be discussing bitmap formats here (broadly speaking, things like JPEG, PNG, GIF and PSD) because they're the tricky ones when talking about image size: they contain a finite amount of detail.
 Vector images such as EPS, SVG and AI are usually infinitely scaleable.
 They have their own problems, but we're ignoring them here!

 What is a pixel?

 So probably everyone knows this, but we need to start at the beginning.
 Irrespective of the format they're saved in, bitmap images are all formed in the same way: rows and rows of coloured squares stacked on top of each other.
 Zoom into a bitmap image far enough and you can see these squares – 'picture elements' or pixels; a little like individual tiles in Roman mosaics or stitches in cross-stitch – but pull back and your eyes just perceive them as smooth gradients and unbroken lines.

 What is DPI?